Tanker Trailer Issues: Fixing Your Tank Trailer & Preventing Downtime

 Maintenance Tips to Keep Your Tank Trailer on the Road

 There are dozens of things that drivers and owner-operators can do to help reduce long-term repair and maintenance costs.
 Here we’re going to look at the most common, and the easiest for the average operator to act on.

 The tank is the most noticeable part of your rig, so it should also be the best possible representation of you and your company.
 This means it should be in good repair, with no leaks, bends, dents, or other deformities which can contribute to structural issues under load.

 2. Clean The Trailer Interior

 One of the best ways to help keep the tank in good condition is to keep it clean.
 Many drivers simply don’t realize how much of a toll the substances they’re hauling, as well as the hauling process itself, can take on the trailer.
-Going from one region to another, particularly during the winter, can mean exposure to rotating climates, from freezing cold to the searing sun.
+Going from one region to another, particularly if you’re driving through Minnesota during the winter, can mean exposure to rotating climates, from freezing cold to the searing sun.
 De-icing compounds can damage electrical connections and similar metal components, while oil contains a compound called hydrogen sulfide that can damage aluminum, a common tank material.

 3. Clean Manhole Gaskets

 The manhole gaskets on your tank are one of the places that can see some serious build-up of crud and debris.
 If this isn’t cleaned regularly, it will create a problem with sealing or contamination.
 Just pull the gaskets out, clean them, and replace them.
 This is something you should be doing about twice a year, or between every change in the product hauled.

 The tires on tank trailers are required to have a pressure system, but also be of a type with low rolling resistance.
 All tires on the trailer should have either a pressure monitoring system or an auto-inflation system to face the changing challenges of each load and its weight.
 The tires also need to have sufficient tread to maintain traction and prevent rollovers from occurring.